arhat-dev/credentialfs/README.md

   mountpoint: ${HOME}/.credentials
   # show fuse debug log output
   debug: false

+  # where to login
+  # currently only supports `cli`
+  loginInterface: cli
   # filesystem spec
   # list of password managers and their file mounts
   spec: